See all How-To Articles

 pivotdata table data

 This sales data has five individual columns and is made up of 800 rows of orders.
-When you create a pivot table, you can choose to add Region to the filter area, Order Date to the row area, and Order Amount to the value area of the pivot table.
+For this example Region is added to the filter area, Order Date to the row area, and Order Amount to the value area of the pivot table.

 pivotdate row date

-When you add a date to the filter, row, or column areas of a pivot table, Excel groups the data automatically by default into years and quarters.
+When you add a date to the filter, row, or column areas of a pivot table, Excel groups the data automatically into years and quarters.
 Each group has an expand (+) icon attached to it.
-If you click on this icon, it changes to a collapse () icon.
+If you click this icon, it changes to a collapse () icon.

 pivotdate expand

-The row area of the pivot fields reflects that as well as the Order Date, the Quarters and Year fields have been created and added to the pivot table.
+The row area of the pivot fields reflects that, as well as the Order Date, Quarters and Years fields are created and added to the pivot table.

 pivotdate added fields

-The date field itself has therefore been grouped by year, quarter, and month.
-You can remove any of these fields, but if you remove the year, for example, then the data will not be divided into the individual years, e.g., all the orders for February are included in Quarter1 > February regardless of what year the order is in.
+The date field itself is therefore grouped by year, quarter, and month.
+You can remove any of these fields, but if you remove the year, for example, then the data isn’t divided into individual years, so here, all the orders for February are included in Quarter1 > February, regardless of what year the order is in.

 pivotdate quarter month

-Similarly, if you remove the Quarters field, then only months are shown – so all the orders in February, regardless of the year, are shown in February.
+Similarly, if you remove the Quarters field, the pivot table only shows months – so all the orders in February, regardless of the year, are shown in February.

 pivotdate month only

-This is due to the fact that by default, the pivot table does not group by individual dates.
+This is because, by default, pivot tables don’t group by individual dates.

 1. To change the way that the pivot table groups, select the row field in the pivot table and then, in the Ribbon, go to Pivot Table Analyze > Group > Group Selection.